SeanShubin/condorcet-backend/docs/object-relational-mapping.md

 ```

 The contract of the database does not even expose database ids.
-Also, the service is not just a 1:1 pass-through to the database.
+Also, the service is not a 1:1 pass-through to the database.
 The service often calls many database commands, or composes many database queries.

 database module